gogoair/react-combo-select/README.md

 ```

 ### sort
-You can sort data, numbers, or don't sort at all.
+You can sort data, numbers, alphanumercial (alphanum) or don't sort at all.
 By the default, it will sort strings, but only if the parameters in value are strings

 ```javascript